Moving to Denmark

 Residence and work permit in Denmark

-The administrative process can start before you even leave home.
-EU nationals can apply for a residence permit before having a residential address in Denmark.
+Sorting the paperwork can start before you even leave home.
+All EU nationals can apply for a residence permit before having a residential address in Denmark, so no need to wait till you have found a flat or house.
 Read more about residence permits on

 Once you have legal residency, you can apply for a personal identity number, the CPR number.